 Almond mousse, Apricot compote and white chocolate ganache.
 The maestro Maurizio Santin invented this pudding (composed of 6 elements just) It has prepared a pastry without even test it before, just ' thinking ': already knew that the result would would be awesome, and decided to call it ' mandorlando, albicoccando '.
 I had the audacity to do it again.
-Dessert is of a goodness not described: an almond covered almond mousse daquoise, then a fresh apricot Compote, then a superb white chocolate whipped ganache, still a apricot jelly and amaretto almond crumble and finally a.
+The dessert is a goodness not describable: an almond covered almond mousse daquoise, then a fresh apricot Compote, then a superb white chocolate whipped ganache, still a apricot jelly and amaretto almond crumble and finally a.
 The word ' almond’ couldn't help but tease the Sicilian in me.
 The teacher said that this cake was simple to prepare and then assemble, of course I didn't believe him.
 And I would have to agree: all my doubts were dispelled by precise indications of his recipes.
 My big doubt was the white chocolate ganache, that not only I have never mounted, but I've also never came because I Yes, Lawin’ All the time.
 And this time it worked out great.
 And then I discovered the Tonka beans and their special aftertaste of caramel a bit’ salty.
 Although I've halved sweet doses than the original recipe, I've done a lot and I think I will eat for the next six months.

 Serves 10-12 cups:

 2,5 grams of flour 00 75 grams almond flour 75 grams of powdered sugar 125 grams of egg whites 50 grams caster sugar